"It is a strength and sign of resilience to acknowledge anything that may be interfering with our happiness."

 Pearlman & Associates · Licensed LCSW Therapists · Since 2005

 Something happened to you.
-And even if you’ve tried to move on put it away, stay busy, push through, your mind and body haven’t forgotten.
+And even if you’ve tried to move on put it away, stay busy, push through your mind and body haven’t forgotten.
 If you’ve been searching for trauma therapy or PTSD treatment in St. Louis, you’ve come to the right place.
+Our licensed trauma therapists at Pearlman & Associates have been helping adults, teens, and families heal since 2005.
 You don’t have to carry this alone.

 Trauma doesn’t always look the way people expect.
-It’s not just nightmares or flashbacks, though those are real.
+It’s not only nightmares or flashbacks, though those are real.
 It shows up as hypervigilance in a grocery store.
 It’s the way a certain sound, smell, or date can send you right back.
-It’s feeling on edge even when you’re safe, or feeling completely numb when you wish you could feel something.
+It’s feeling on edge even when you’re safe or feeling completely numb when you wish you could feel something.

 – Peter A. Levine, Ph.D., trauma researcher and author Waking the Tiger